An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Strive for the basics such as alt tags, relevant names on links and buttons, and headers in logical order.
 These are likely also used by Google to consume the website.

-• Some portion of Google's intake on websites come from Quality Raters that are instructed to imagine searching for a term with a specific intent, land on a given website, and evaluate it for its quality.
+• Some portion of Google's intake on websites comes from Quality Raters instructed to imagine searching for a term with a specific intent, land on a given website, and evaluate its quality.
 SEOs typically have this eye as well, and if something jumps out that gives a critically poor search experience then it can be added here within an SEO audit.

-• For example content hidden behind multiple tabs.
-Content that is poorly written, translated, or outdated content counts.
+• For example, content hidden behind multiple tabs or is poorly written, translated, or outdated counts.
 Sites with a poor site structure, confusing re-directs, or that lock you into a geo-experience are accessibility issues.

 #15.
 Authoritative Content